 Demonstrators return to immigration jail after attack, death

-Willem Van Spronsen was found dead Saturday after four police officers arrived and opened fire.
+Willem Van Spronsen, 69, was found dead Saturday after four police officers arrived and opened fire.

-KOMO-TV reports demonstrators returned Sunday to the privately run Tacoma Northwest Detention Center.
+Demonstrators returned Sunday to the privately run Tacoma Northwest Detention Center, KOMO-TV reported.
+The demonstrators were protesting the facility and U.S. Immigration and Customs Enforcement roundups that were supposed to begin Sunday.
+There were about 100 people gathered outside the center, the television station reported.

 The facility holds migrants pending deportation proceedings.
 The detention center has also held immigration-seeking parents separated from their children under President Donald Trump's "zero tolerance" policy, an effort meant to deter illegal immigration.

-The demonstrators are protesting the facility and U.S. Immigration and Customs Enforcement roundups that are supposed to begin Sunday.
+The center's operator, GEO Group, said in a statement it was aware of a "community gathering" Sunday.
+"We respect every individual's right to use their voice and express their opinions," the center said.

+Bullet holes riddled the scene Sunday, The News Tribune reported.
+Police searched Van Spronsen's Vashon Island home, the Tacoma newspaper reported.

 Van Spronsen's friend, Deb Bartley, told The Seattle Times she thinks he wanted to provoke a fatal conflict.
-She describes him as an anarchist.
+She described him as an anarchist and anti-fascist.

+"He was ready to end it," Bartley said.
+"I think this was a suicide.
+But then he was able to kind of do it in a way that spoke to his political beliefs.
+I know he went down there knowing he was going to die."

+Van Spronsen was accused of assaulting a police officer during a protest outside the detention center in 2018, The News Tribune reported.
+According to court documents, he lunged at the officer and wrapped his arms around the officer's neck and shoulders, as the officer was trying to detain a 17-year-old protester June 26, 2018, the newspaper reported.

 Comments